Thad Cochran

-William Thad Cochran (/ˈkɒkrən/ KOK-rən; December 7, 1937 – May 30, 2019) was an American attorney and politician who served as a United States Senator for Mississippi from 1978 until his resignation due to health issues in 2018.
+William Thad Cochran (/ˈkɒkrən/ KOK-rən; December 7, 1937 – May 30, 2019) was an American attorney and politician who served as a United States senator for Mississippi from 1978 to 2018.
 A Republican, he previously served in the U.S. House of Representatives from 1973 to 1978.

 Born in Pontotoc, Mississippi, Cochran graduated from the University of Mississippi.
 He served in the United States Navy as an ensign (1959–1961) before graduating from the University of Mississippi School of Law.
 After practicing law for several years in Jackson, Mississippi, he was elected to the U.S. House of Representatives in 1972.
 He served three terms in the House representing Jackson and portions of southwest Mississippi.

-Cochran won a three-way race for U.S. Senate in 1978, becoming the first Republican to represent Mississippi in the Senate since Blanche Bruce was elected during Reconstruction.
-He was subsequently reelected to six additional terms by wide margins.
+Cochran won a three-way race for U.S. Senate in 1978, becoming the first Republican to win a United States Senate election in Mississippi since Blanche Bruce was elected during Reconstruction.
+He was re-elected to six terms by wide margins.
 He was chairman of the Senate Appropriations Committee from 2005 to 2007 and again from 2015 to 2018.
 He also chaired the Senate Agriculture Committee from 2003 to 2005.
 With over 45 years of combined House and Senate service, Cochran is the second longest-serving member of Congress ever from Mississippi, only after former Democratic U.S. Representative Jamie L. Whitten.

+Cochran resigned from the Senate due to health issues in April 2018.
+Cochran died on May 30, 2019 in Oxford, Mississippi.

 Early life

 William Thad Cochran was born on December 7, 1937, in Pontotoc, Mississippi, the son of Emma Grace (née Berry) and William Holmes Cochran, a teacher and school principal, respectively.
 His family settled in Hinds County, Mississippi, home of the state capital, Jackson, in 1946 after a few moves around the northern part of the state.
 He graduated valedictorian from Byram High School near Jackson.

-Cochran then received a B.A. degree from the University of Mississippi with a major in psychology and a minor in political science in 1959.
+Cochran then received a Bachelor of Arts degree from the University of Mississippi with a major in psychology and a minor in political science in 1959.
 There he joined the Pi Kappa Alpha fraternity and was on the cheerleading squad (fellow senator Trent Lott was also an Ole Miss cheerleader).
 He was elected to the Phi Kappa Phi honor society, and worked as a lifeguard at Livingston Lake in Jackson during the summers.

-After a time in the United States Navy (1959–1961), where he was commissioned an ensign aboard the USS Macon, Cochran received a J.D. degree from the University of Mississippi School of Law in 1965.
+After a time in the United States Navy (1959–1961), where he was commissioned an ensign aboard the USS Macon, Cochran received a Juris Doctor from the University of Mississippi School of Law in 1965.
 While in law school, he won the Frederick Hamel Memorial Award for having the highest scholastic average in the first year class and served on the editorial board of the Mississippi Law Journal.
 Following graduation, Cochran practiced law at the firm of Watkins & Eager in Jackson, Mississippi, where he was promoted to partner.

 In 1968, Lamar Alexander recruited Cochran to serve as chairman of Citizens for Nixon-Agnew in Mississippi.